-So Joe set up by himself to re-create what he his traditional farmhouse Stilton.
-Using Mick’s unpasteurised milk, Stichelton was created using very traditional Stilton techniques: a very slow set (low amounts of starter bacteria and rennet), gentle handling of the curd, and hand-ladling it to the cooling table so the curds do not break (this helps to produce the rich creamy texture that is a feature of Stichelton – and also Colston Bassett, the other Stilton which is hand-ladled.
+So Joe set up by himself to re-create this traditional farmhouse cheese.
+Using Mick’s unpasteurised milk, Stichelton was created using very traditional techniques: a very slow set (low amounts of starter bacteria and rennet), gentle handling of the curd, and hand-ladling it to the cooling table so the curds do not break (this helps to produce the rich creamy texture that is a feature of Stichelton – and also Colston Bassett, the last remaining Stilton to be hand-ladled.
 Most other producers use two-step machinery to move the curds, which handles them more roughly).
 Hand-ladling the curd gently, so that the whole vat contents are moved and mirrored into a new vat, just upside down, was the essential factor.
-But it is backbreaking work, and certainly builds up the muscles on your ladling arm!
+The curd setting vat and the draining vat are ‘married’ they were designed to be together (and were used at Colston Bassett for 50 years before here); so that the volume of milk and then curd will exactly transfer between both vats to drain correctly at the right speed.
+Ladling is back-breaking work – it certainly builds up the muscles on your ladling arm!

-After the curds have drained overnight, they are placed in hoops and left to ‘hasten’ (at a warm temperature) to encourage growth of the yeasts which will form the glossy red-ruby coat that is a feature of the best Stiltons (this rind influences the diverse complex flavours of the cheese; try it for yourself – taste a bit near the rind to see how it differs).
+After the curds have drained overnight, they are placed in hoops and left to ‘hasten’ (at a warm temperature) to encourage growth of the yeasts which will form the glossy red-ruby coat that is a feature of this cheese (this rind influences the diverse complex flavours of the cheese; try it for yourself – taste a bit near the rind to see how it differs).

 Traditionally Stiltons are then rubbed up.
 Stichelton follows the same procedure: using a butter knife the coats are smoothed over to seal up gaps that would allow the air in and the blue mould to form early.